 • Education: List your educational experience—diplomas and degrees.
 For example, “Diploma, Medical Assistant Clinical & Administrative program, Summit College, El Cajon, CA, 2019” and “Diploma, My Town High School, My Town, CA, 2018”

 • Experience: As a recent graduate of a medical assistant training program, you may have limited professional experience.
 Did you complete an internship?
 An externship?
 By all means, list it.
 Since a medical assistant’s duties are so diverse and include both clinical and administrative tasks, any job (or volunteer experience) you may have held that shows related skills should be on there.
 Did you work at the service desk of a store?
 If so, you have customer service experience.
 Were you a receptionist in your dentist’s office?
 That counts.
 Were you a junior volunteer at the hospital?
 Add it!
 Anything relevant shows the progress you’ve made toward your career.

 Summit College prepares students to succeed in the healthcare industry as a medical assistant.
 With small class sizes, individualized instruction and a well-rounded curriculum that addresses both clinical and administrative topics, you can be ready to enter the workforce in nine months.
-Day or night classes in medical assisting programs at Summit College, California, are offered in both Colton and El Cajon.
+Day or night classes in medical assisting programs at Summit College, California, are offered in both San Bernardino and El Cajon.
 Upon graduation, you should be ready to perform the diverse tasks expect of a medical assistant and be ready to meet any challenges that may come your way.

 When you begin a career as a medical assistant, you open the door to a promising healthcare career.
 Call Summit College today for more information.

 Here’s an example of a medical assistant resume: